h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_44_explanation.md

 - An alternative tree structure exists: B as root with C in both subtrees (depth 2), which also achieves zero error
 - The minimum possible depth is 2, achieved by the alternative tree structure
 - This demonstrates that greedy information gain maximization doesn't always find the globally optimal tree
-- ID3 would likely find the original tree structure, while C4.5's pruning might discover the more compact alternative
+- **Algorithm Comparison**: ID3 would likely find the original tree structure, while C4.5's pruning might discover the more compact alternative.
+CART offers flexibility with both Gini impurity and entropy measures
+- **Interpretability**: The optimal tree (depth 2) is more interpretable and efficient than the original tree (depth 3)
+- **Practical Implications**: This example highlights the importance of exploring alternative tree structures and the benefits of pruning algorithms in finding more efficient solutions